-The net direct and indirect debt (NDID) consists mainly of direct debt (DKK3.8 billion as of December 2019).
+The net direct and indirect debt (NDID) consists mainly of direct debt (DKK5.4 billion as of December 2020).
 We count another DKK1.3 billion as indirect debt, which is because of the fact that the Faroese government has guaranteed an unfunded pension liability under Foroya Livstrygging (LIV).
-This translates into NDID of 64% of operating revenues as of year-end 2019.
-We expect NDID-ratio to jump to 95% of operating revenues in 2020, before continuing its declining trend.
+This translates into NDID of 84% of operating revenues as of year-end 2020.
+After successful repayment of the loan of DKK1.35 billion in June 2021 which was taken out in 2016 and no plans for new borrowing, we expect NDID to operating revenues ratio to decline to 64% at the end of this year.
+We forecast similar debt levels in 2022 as the Faroe Islands is aiming to refinance the outstanding bond of DKK1.3 billion issued in 2020 due in June next year.